 In other words, this is a low-risk business model, where an online store sells items to consumers, but the merchandise moves directly from the supplier to the end consumer without being stored or handled by the dropshipper.
 This may be the perfect option for businesses with limited capital to invest up-front and a low-risk tolerance.

 Small businesses may not have the capital to invest in manufacturing their own products.
 If that happens, they can find a private label manufacturer that will manufacture products under their brand name.
-This allows the retailer to have their products designed to their exact specifications without having to invest a lot of money in their own production.
+This allows the retailer to design their products to their exact specifications without having to invest a lot of money in their own production.

 For instance, a hair salon wants to create its own branded line of shampoos and conditioners for its customers to buy and take home.
 The hair salon will not participate in the manufacturing process of its shampoos and conditioners.
 Instead, it will find a third-party private label manufacturer and pay to have them manufactured and delivered.

 In case you opt for white labeling, make sure that the white label manufacturer, you want to work with, offers high-quality products.
+If you want to have a look at the differences (pros and cons) of white label vs private label dropshipping and reselling, make sure to read our blog post dedicated entirely to it.

 Businesses that use the subscription model offer automatic, recurring orders of items that require regular replenishment.
 This offers convenience and peace of mind for the customer and a continuous income stream for the seller.